Guy Gardner (character): The New 52

 Feeling depressed after a phone conversation with his family, during which his father dismisses superheroes as overly reliant on their powers, Guy attempts to spend the night fighting crime with only his natural skills.
 This backfires when he interrupts a police sting operation, culminating in him being arrested by his sister.
 While in prison, he is attacked by the Third Army, but is rescued by Green Lanterns Simon Baz and B'dg, who send the civilians to safety before crushing the Third Army and retreating to the Sea of Tranquility on the moon.
 Guy is angered when he discovers that the Guardians have turned against him and the Corps.
 Simon and B'dg dispatch him to the planet Oa.
 There, Guy reclaims his ring and joins Kilowog and the others reserve Corps members in their rebellion against the treacherous Guardians.

-After the villainous First Lantern is destroyed and the unemotional Guardians are killed off by Sinestro, Guy and Kilowog locate where Salaak was imprisoned by the Guardians and free him.
+After the villainous First Lantern is destroyed and the unemotional Guardians are killed by Sinestro, Guy and Kilowog locate where Salaak was imprisoned by the Guardians and free him.
 Guy is angered when he discovers Salaak's surveillance footage of Xar being released by the Guardians.
 Salaak helps him locate Xar's whereabouts, and discovers that Xar is located on Earth and preparing to kill off Guy's family.
 Guy manages to speed up with Saint Walker's willing assistance to arrive in time to blast Xar to be incinerated, and reunites with his family.

 Following the event, Guy is placed in the cast of the Red Lanterns series where he is sent by Hal Jordan to join the Red Lanterns undercover.
 He defeats Atrocitus and takes command of the group.
 It is revealed that part of his decision to join with the Red Lanterns is feeling as if he has never fit in as a Green Lantern.
 As a Red Lantern Gardner manages to keep his rage in check, successfully leading most of the Red Lanterns; Atrocitus leads a splinter group and allows new Red rings to cause murderous justice-based rampages to continue.
 After joining with the Green Lanterns to defeat the cosmic terrorist Relic, Hal promises to give the Red Lanterns a sector for them to watch over, unwittingly this sector becomes Sector 2814, where Earth resides, giving guardianship of Earth to the Red Lantern Corps.
 Guy also tries to reunite with Ice but she has undergone several personal revelations of her own and needs time apart; Guy promises to give her just that.